duncanLyster/TEMPEST/README.md

 # comet_nucleus_model
 This is a model of a comet nucleus for ESAs comet interceptor mission.
+Currently a work in progress.